-NON-DISCRIMINATION AND ANTI-HARASSMENT POLICY (NDAH POLICY)
+NON-DISCRIMINATION AND ANTI-HARASSMENT POLICY

-The University of Georgia ("the University") is committed to maintaining a fair and respectful environment for living, work and study.
-To that end, and in accordance with federal and state law, Board of Regents' policy, and University policy, the University prohibits any member of the faculty, staff, administration, student body, or visitors to campus, whether they be guests, patrons, independent contractors, or clients, from harassing and/or discriminating against any other member of the University community because of that person's race, sex (including sexual harassment), sexual orientation, ethnic or national origin, religion, age, disabled status, or status as a disabled veteran or veteran of the Vietnam era.
-Incidents of harassment and discrimination will be met with appropriate disciplinary action, up to and including dismissal from the University.
+The University of Georgia (the "University") is committed to maintaining a fair and respectful environment for living, work, and study.
+To that end, and in accordance with federal and state law, University System of Georgia ("USG") policy, and University policy, the University prohibits harassment of or discrimination against any person because of race, color, sex (including sexual harassment and pregnancy), sexual orientation, gender identity, ethnicity or national origin, religion, age, genetic information, disability, or veteran status by any member of the University Community (as defined below) on campus, in connection with a University program or activity, or in a manner that creates a hostile environment for any member of the University Community.
+Incidents of harassment and discrimination will be met with appropriate disciplinary action, up to and including dismissal or expulsion from the University.

-Please read and be familiar with this policy: https://eoo.uga.edu/policies/non-discrimination-anti-harassment-policy
+Please read and be familiar with this policy, which can be found on the Equal Opportunity Website (https://eoo.uga.edu/policies-resources/ndah-policy/).